italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **17**
     - **Relying Party**
     - **-**
-    - The Relying Party verifies the signature of the Authorization Response JWS.
+    - The Relying Party attests the Credential Issuer trust.
   * - **18**
     - **Relying Party**
     - **-**
-    - The Relying verifies the Authorization Response, performs checks for integrity and proof of possession of the presented credentials.
+    - The Relying Party verifies the signature of the Authorization Response JWS.
   * - **19**
+    - **Relying Party**
+    - **-**
+    - The Relying Party verifies the Authorization Response, performs checks for integrity, revocation and proof of possession of the presented credentials.
+  * - **20**
     - **Relying Party**
     - **Wallet Instance**
     - The Relying Party notifies the Wallet Instance that the operation ends successfully.